Fiach-Dubh/BITCOIN-YouTube/README.md

 Goals:

-To make this channel a hands off, merit based, equal opportunity platform for Bitcoin only content creators and educators.
+To make this channel a hands off, merit based, equal opportunity platform for Bitcoin only content creators and educators to use as they see fit, on an open door policy.
 The PBS of Bitcoin.

 Who We Are: